Silver Bell Morris

-Silver Bell Morris (born 16 March 2004) is a soccer player who plays as a defender for Western United.
+Silver Bell Morris (born 16 March 2004) is a soccer player who last played as a defender for Western United.
 Born in Myanmar, she is an Australia youth international.

 Early life

 Morris was born in Myanmar and moved to Australia in 2013.

 Education

 Morris attended Kennington Primary School in Australia.

 Club career

 Morris started her career with Australian side FV Emerging, helping the club reach the finals of the NPLW Victoria for the first time.

 She has been regarded as an Australian prospect.

 International career

 Morris has represented Australia internationally at youth level, helping the under-18 team win the 2022 AFF U-18 Women's Championship.

 Style of play

 Morris mainly operates as a defender and is known for her strength and aerial ability.